The Old Days

 Now and the Future

-Our store in Brisbane continues to attract customers from wide and varied backgrounds.
-Products are sold all over Australia and have been favoured as far as the Americas.
-Looking to the future, projects and ideas are well under way to widen the business’ scope to be able to continue to offer our customers the world in culinary delights.
+Looking to the future, projects and ideas are well under way to widen the business' scope to be able to continue to offer our clients the world in culinary delights - from corporate hampers, to market stalls and that one spice or herb which always seems to be missing from the supermarket shelf.

-We thank-you for your support and look forward to seeing you around.
+We thank you for your support and look forward to trading with you."

 (07) 3265 2099